 Generally speaking, SEF's are supported by the County's Comprehensive Plan as well as the Code of Virginia, which includes exemptions from local property taxes as an incentive to development of SEFs.
 The 2018 Virginia Energy Plan focuses on the clean energy sector, including SEFs.
 Once a SEF is constructed it requires little maintenance, generates little noise, requires few vehicle trips for employees or materials, and requires little use of public services.

-However, the construction of any project of this magnitude presents challenges which are discussed in detail further below.
+However, the construction of any project of this magnitude presents challenges which are discussed in detail in the Analysis section (IV) below.